gvwilson/rsdx/src/dim/index.md

 - FIXME
 ---

-- Use box-counting to estimate fractal dimension.
+-   Use box-counting to estimate fractal dimension
+-   Use this to determine whether depth of grid (i.e., range of random values) affects properties of fractal